-The chairs are shipped worldwide to over 30 countries (shipping costs differ based on location), and U.S. customers can get a 30-day trial where you can return the chair within 30-days for a full refund if you have a poor initial experience.
+These ergonomic office chairs are shipped worldwide to over 30 countries (shipping costs differ based on location), and U.S. customers can get a 30-day trial where you can return the ergonomic chair within 30-days for a full refund if you have a poor initial experience.

 The warranty period lasts 5 years, an acceptable duration although it falls significantly shorter than that of the 12-year warranty offered by competitors like Herman Miller.